FLGMwt/webpack-iconfont-plugin/README.md

 #### `template`
 Type: `String` Default value: `scss`

-Type of built in style templates ('scss', 'mixins') or path to custom template.
+Type of built in style templates ('scss', 'scss-mixins') or path to custom template.

 #### `fontName`